DeviousDevices/DDx/README.md

 * Added 2 new souldgem clitoral piercings (plus new textures).
 * Added 2 new souldgem nipple piercings (plus new textures).
 * Fixed a couple of stray Keywords.
+* Updates to support DDi 2.9.0.
+* Depricated UNPB version in favour of UNP.
+* Some minor but important bugfixes.
+* DDx harnesses now hold in plugs even without a belt added.

 v1.1.6.
 * Reduced 2k textures to 1k (optimization).